SyFlores/matplotlib-challenge/Pymaceuticals/Sources, Collaboration, and Thoughts.md

 - Clean data
   - WiBA
+    - Join the two databases
     - Check the mouse ID's for any duplicate time points and remove those duplicate data points
   - Pc
     - Use df.drop_duplicates() to remove duplicate rows
+    - Don't forget to reset the index
 - Summary statistics - tumor
   - WiBA
     - Generate a summary statistics table for the mean, median, variance, std dev, and SEM of the tumor volume for each drug regimen